stevenyap/react-stack/README.md

 - react-router-dom: From react-router version 4 which is in alpha (as of writing)

+## Polyfills
+- Promise: Firebase dependency is using promise-polyfill so we do not need another polyfill

 ## TODO
 - `yarn add` all dependencies for latest version on every clone
 - Add Fluture?